MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognition.md

 For information about how to use this model in Power Automate, see [Use the text recognition prebuilt model in Power Automate](flow-text-recognition.md).

-## Supported languages, format, and size
+## Supported language, format, and size

 The files you can scan with the text recognition model must have these characteristics: